johnwalicki/Drones-IoT-Visual-Recognition/README.md

 * Aerial drone images of forests, roads, rivers to be used for the negative class.
 [NotHomes.zip](/classes/NotHomes.zip)

 ## Step 3 - Watson Studio
-In this section, we will create a Watson Studio Project and Watson Visual Recognition model to identify images in several classes.
+In this section, we will create a Watson Studio account, create a Project and Watson Visual Recognition model to identify images in several classes.

+* Create a Watson Studio account - follow these [instructions](/STUDIO.md)
-* Create a Project - lots of screenshots
+* Create a Project - follow these [instructions](/PROJECT.md)
 * Create a Visual Recognition model - lots of screenshots
 * Upload three zips to Cloud Storage - lots of screenshots
 - Create a class *Burned Home* - drag a zip - lots of screenshots